 |Official Title:||A Phase 2 Study of Sunitinib Malate in Recurrent or Metastatic Endometrial Carcinoma|

-- Objective response rate (complete or partial response) assessed by Response Evaluation Criteria for Solid Tumors [ Time Frame: Up to 7 years ] [ Designated as safety issue: No ]
+- Objective response rate, defined as the rate of complete or partial response as defined by the Response Evaluation Criteria for Solid Tumors [ Time Frame: Up to 7 years ] [ Designated as safety issue: No ]

-- Time to progression assessed by RECIST [ Time Frame: Up to 7 years ] [ Designated as safety issue: No ]
+- Time to progression [ Time Frame: Up to 7 years ] [ Designated as safety issue: No ]

 |Study Start Date:||April 2007|

 |Estimated Primary Completion Date:||June 2015 (Final data collection date for primary outcome measure)|